 I recently read an article by Ed Stetzer and Andrew MacDonald, Waking Up After QAnon: How Can the Church Respond, posted by Christianity Today.
 The secondary headline is: Evangelicals disproportionately believed conspiracy theories in 2020.
 How do we recover?

 I do not agree completely with everything in this article, but I think it is more “right” than wrong.
 The following assertion, for instance, certainly rings true to me:

 “For years a segment of Christianity has sought to reclaim the United States of America as a Christian nation—or at the very least a nation founded upon Judeo-Christian values.
 However, they have, at the same time, witnessed the American culture (and, yes, what they see as American elites—media giants, big tech, politicians, and Hollywood) adopt a more secular and progressive agenda.”

-I know this to be true because I “grew up” in Christianity in an atmosphere influenced by the Moral Majority and efforts to reclaim the Christian heritage of this country.
+I am familiar with the thinking of patriotic Christians because I “grew up” in Christianity in an atmosphere influenced by the Moral Majority and efforts to reclaim the Christian heritage of this country.
 It was a patriotic movement made “sacred” with Christian reference and fervor.

 The community in which I was engaged out of college joined the effort.
 It seemed that some momentum was being generated in the direction of reclaiming the United States as a Christian nation…. at least while I remained in that community.
 When I left to go to law school, my perspective changed.

 Looking back, I see that patriotic Christianity appeals to a certain narrative of faith and a desire to protect what is familiar and comfortable.
 It affirms a sense of place in the world as an American Christian who believes fully that the United States was blessed by God more than other nations in the world and stands like a city set on a hill for the world to see.